easyni/test-automate-jest-enzyme/README.md

   **label** > label is displayed during the information collect

-  **processFile** > the process file will parse all yours files, and generate your test file.
+  **processFile** > the script will receive all the files, and generate your test file.

  ⚠️ ⚠️ ⚠️